simonw/datasette-upload-csvs/README.md

 ## Usage

 The plugin adds an interface at `/-/upload-csvs` for uploading a CSV file and using it to create a new database table.
+An interface provide an option to append rows to an existent table in the database.

 By default only [the root actor](https://datasette.readthedocs.io/en/stable/authentication.html#using-the-root-actor) can access the page - so you'll need to run Datasette with the `--root` option and click on the link shown in the terminal to sign in and access the page.